dbt-labs/docs.getdbt.com/website/blog/2022-09-07-leverage-accounting-principles-when-finacial-modeling.md

 Once the date spine is created, you should generate a new model to aggregate your General Ledger data by month.
 In addition to simply aggregating your General Ledger data by month, you will want to make sure you consider the accounts beginning, ending, and net change balance month over month.
 Calculating these extra fields makes for a seamless Balance Sheet and Income Statement reporting down the line.

 Before generating the beginning, ending, and net change balances for each month, it is important to know that not all classifications will have the same behavior for these fields.
 Asset, Liability, and Equity accounts will always have a beginning, ending, and net change balance as the accounts have rolling totals that change over time.
 Conversely, Revenue and Expense accounts only have a net change balance.
-Calculating these fields can be a multi-cte/model process.
+Calculating these fields can be a multi-<Term id="cte" />/model process.
 The process should look something along the lines of the following:

 - Aggregate your General Ledger data by month
 - Create a cumulative balance for balance sheet accounts